-SMS Collection for Corpus works by uploading sent SMSes from the Android device to the user's Gmail as a draft email.
+SMS Collection for Corpus works by uploading sent SMSes from the Android device to the user's Gmail29 as a draft email.
 To allow the user to censor and delete message that she does not deem suitable for the corpus, the app purposely does not send the messages directly to our collection web site.
 We do not receive the SMSes for the corpus until contributors act to send out the draft email to us.
 The app also automatically anonymizes the metadata (telephone numbers) and replaces sensitive identifiers with placeholders.
-The detail of the anonymization process is described later in this section.
+The details of the anonymization process is described later in this section.

-As with the SMS Export collection method, this method also reduces the possibility of cheating while preserving the originality of messages.
-One advantage over SMS Export is its convenience; there is no need to connect to a separate computer to perform the submission.
-Most importantly, the automatic anonymization may assure potential contributors that their privacy is protected.
-For SMS collected in the other two methods, we employ the same anonymization process, but after receiving the original SMS; in this method the anonymization procedure runs on the client smartphone, even before it reaches our collection server.
+As with the SMS Export collection method, it reduces the possibility of cheating and preserves the originality of messages.
+One advantage over SMS Export is its convenience; as there is no need to connect to a computer.
+Most importantly, its automatic anonymization makes contributors more confident about our strategy in privacy protection.
+For SMS collected in the other two methods, we employ a similar anonymization process, but after receiving the original SMS; in this method the anonymization procedure is run on the client smartphone, even before it reaches our collection server.

-To the best of our knowledge, SMS Collection for Corpus is the first application designed to collect a corpus from original sources.
+To the best of our knowledge, SMS Collection for Corpus was the first application designed to collect a corpus from original sources.
 It is also easy to adapt the software to support internationalization, so that the user interface can support new languages for potential submitters in other languages.
-In July 2011, we did exactly this, extending the user interface to support prompts in Dutch, at the request of the investigators of the SoNaR project for SMS collection in the Netherlands.
+In July 2011, we did exactly this, we extended the UI (user interface) to support prompts in Dutch, to facilitate the SoNaR30 project language corpus project, to assist them to gather SMS in Netherlands.